I’ve always loved the first days of school better than the last. Firsts are best because they are beginnings. ~ J. Han

 Thank you to all our families for supporting us this week as we re-entered school for the first time since March.
 We appreciate your understanding, support, and cooperation as we adjusted to our new routines.
 As a team, we are confident that we will work together to ensure that students have the best educational experience possible this year while remaining safe and healthy.

 We would also like to acknowledge our outstanding staff members that have worked tirelessly to prepare, organize and set-up a safe and meaningful learning environment for our students.
 We are truly fortunate to have such a dedicated group of individuals that put students first and demonstrate a love of learning daily.
-Thank you for your unwavering dedication, support, and innovation.
-The school may have a new look and feel to it this year, but it will always be OUR HOUSE!
+Thank you for your unwavering dedication, support and innovation.

 The first day of instruction for students learning from home in our virtual classrooms will be Monday, September 14th, 2020.